-4. Submission of the Comprehensive Exam Proposal & Annotated Reading List
+Submission of the Comprehensive Exam Proposal & Annotated Reading List

-- To prepare for the Comprehensive Exam, students work closely with their thesis supervisor to develop a Comprehensive Exam Proposal and Annotated Reading List, which will serve as a guideline for the Comprehensive exam. - Students will have an opportunity to develop a draft of their comprehensive exam proposal in SWK 7000H during the fall of Year 2 with guidance from the course instructor and in consultation with the student's thesis supervisor. - Prior to finalizing the comprehensive exam proposal and annotated bibliography, the student and supervisor shall select the second reader who will assess the final comprehensive exam paper and notify the PhD Program of this selection.

-NOTE: See additional requirements for Comprehensive Exam Proposal below.
+- To prepare for the Comprehensive Exam, students work closely with their thesis supervisor to develop a Comprehensive Exam Proposal and Annotated Reading List, which will serve as a guideline for the Comprehensive exam. - Students will have an opportunity to develop a draft of their comprehensive exam proposal in SWK 7000H during the fall of Year 2 with guidance from the course instructor and in consultation with the student's thesis supervisor. - Receiving approval from the supervisor and submitting both a) the comprehensive exam proposal and b) annotated reading list marks the beginning of the independent period of the comprehensive exam. - The second reader may provide feedback on the approved comprehensive exam proposal and annotated reading list, within two weeks of when they are submitted. - NOTE: See additional requirements for Comprehensive Exam Proposal below.
+See also policies for requesting coursework extensions or accommodations below.

-5. Submission of the Comprehensive Exam
+Submission of the Comprehensive Exam

-- Receiving approval from the supervisor and submitting both a) the comprehensive exam proposal and b) annotated reading list marks the beginning of the independent exam period. - The second reader may provide feedback on the submitted comprehensive exam proposal and annotated reading list, within two weeks of when they are submitted. - Students will have a maximum of three months from the date they submit the approved comprehensive exam proposal, to complete the comprehensive exam paper.
-During this period, the supervisor and second reader may not provide further guidance on the scholarly writing or scope of research for the Comprehensive Exam.
+- Students will have a maximum of three months from the date they submit the approved comprehensive exam proposal, to complete the comprehensive exam paper. - During the independent period of the exam, the supervisor and second reader may not provide further guidance on the scholarly writing or scope of research for the Comprehensive Exam.

-6. Assessment of the Comprehensive Exam
+Assessment of the Comprehensive Exam

-• The supervisor and second reader will independently assess the Comprehensive Exam and submit their assessment within three weeks.
+• The supervisor and second reader will independently assess the Comprehensive Exam and submit their assessment within three weeks from the date they receive the exam from the PhD Program Office.

-NOTE: See Assessment of the Comprehensive Exam Form
+NOTE: See Comprehensive Exam assessment criteria and the Assessment of the Comprehensive Exam Form

-7. Final Submission of the Comprehensive Exam
+Final Submission of the Comprehensive Exam

-- The PhD Program Director will notify students of the Comprehensive Exam Results, with details regarding whether the exam "passed" or "failed" and if further edits or changes are required. - In cases of failure, students will be informed of the courses of action available to them, including the procedures for review, appeal, or retaking the exam.
+- The PhD Program Director will notify students of the Comprehensive Exam Results, with details regarding whether the exam "passed" or "failed" and if further edits or changes are required. - Students who fail the Comprehensive Exam will be informed of the courses of action available to them, including the procedures for review, appeal, or retaking the exam.

-Comprehensive Exam - Enrollment & Submission Timeline
+3.3 Comprehensive Exam - Enrollment & Submission Timeline

-The Comprehensive Exam is offered in Winter or Summer term of Year 2 in the PhD Program.
+The Comprehensive Exam is offered in Winter or Summer session of Year 2 in the PhD Program.
 All deadlines are 11:59 pm Eastern Standard Time on the designated date.

-Winter 2024 - Comprehensive Exam Enrollment & Submission Dates
+Winter 2025 - Comprehensive Exam Enrollment & Submission Dates

-Dates Activity October 2, 2023, to December 11, 2023 Enrollment period and submission requirements: ADD/Drop form for SWK 8000H Comprehensive Exam Supervisor &amp; Second Reader form January 15, 2024 Deadline to submit approved Comprehensive Exam Proposal And annotated reading list April 15, 2024 Date to submit final Comprehensive Exam May 6-10, 2024 Deadline for assessors to submit the evaluation of the comprehensive exam
+Dates Activity December 20, 2024 Enrollment deadline and submission requirements: ADD/Drop form for SWK 8000H Comprehensive Exam Supervisor &amp; Second Reader form January 20, 2025 Deadline to submit approved Comprehensive Exam Proposal And annotated reading list April 21, 2025 Date to submit final Comprehensive Exam May 16, 2025 Deadline for assessors to submit the evaluation of the Comprehensive Exam TBD The deadline to submit final comp exam will be determined following the outcome of the assessment.

-Summer 2024 - Comprehensive Exam Enrollment & Submission Dates
+Summer 2025 - Comprehensive Exam Enrollment & Submission Dates

-Dates Activity February 5, 2024, to April 8, 2024 Enrollment period and submission requirements: ADD/Drop form for SWK 8000H Comprehensive Exam Supervisor &amp; Second Reader form May 13, 2024 Date to submit approved Comprehensive Exam proposal AND annotated reading list August 13, 2024 Date to submit final Comprehensive Exam September 3, 2024 Deadline for assessors to submit the evaluation of the Comprehensive Exam
+Deadline Activity April 14, 2025 Enrollment and submission requirements: - ADD/Drop form for SWK 8000H - Comprehensive Exam Supervisor & Second Reader form May 5, 2025 Date to submit approved Comprehensive Exam proposal AND annotated reading list August 4, 2025 Date to submit final Comprehensive Exam August 29, 2025 Deadline for assessors to submit the evaluation of the Comprehensive Exam TBD The deadline to submit final comp exam will be determined following the outcome of the assessment.